$50,000 - $100,000

 Susan has partnered with Malcolm Gladwell, Adam Grant and Dan Pink to launch the Next Big Idea Book Club; they donate all their proceeds to children’s literacy programs.

-Her writing has appeared in the The New York Times, The Atlantic, The Wall Street Journal, and many other publications.
-Her record-smashing TED talk has been viewed over 30 million times on TED.com and YouTube combined, and was named by Bill Gates one of his all-time favorite talks.
+Her writing has appeared in The New York Times, The Atlantic, The Wall Street Journal, and many other publications.
+Her record-smashing TED talk has been viewed over 30 million times on TED.com and YouTube combined and was named by Bill Gates as one of his all-time favorite talks.